-It's always worth seeking advice - even if you think you are not entitled.
+It's always worth seeking advice - even if you don't think you are entitled.
 Try the government's online benefit calculator to get an idea of what you're entitled to. www.gov.uk/benefits-calculators

-For people under the age of 65 with dementia
+For people 65 or over with dementia